stamler/ftraining/200questions.md

 97. **At which altitude can we turn after takeoff on the circuit side in order to leave the circuit?**

-    Circuit altitude.
-(AIM RAC 4.5.2)
+    Circuit altitude + 500' (AIM RAC 4.5.2)

 98. **At which altitude can we turn after takeoff on the inactive side in order to leave the circuit?**

-    Circuit altitude + 1000' (AIM RAC 4.5.2) This accounts for aircraft descending to the circuit on the inactive side from 500' above the circuit.
+    Circuit altitude + 500' (AIM RAC 4.5.2) This accounts for aircraft descending to the circuit on the inactive side from 500' above the circuit.

 99. **What are the VFR weather minima for controlled airspace?**